Optical aberration: Chromatic or color aberration

 Instead of making $df$ vanish, a certain value can be assigned to it which will produce, by the addition of the two lenses, any desired chromatic deviation, e.g. sufficient to eliminate one present in other parts of the system.
 If the lenses I. and II. be cemented and have the same refractive index for one color, then its effect for that one color is that of a lens of one piece; by such decomposition of a lens it can be made chromatic or achromatic at will, without altering its spherical effect.
 If its chromatic effect ($df/f$) be greater than that of the same lens, this being made of the more dispersive of the two glasses employed, it is termed hyper-chromatic.

 For two thin lenses separated by a distance $D$ the condition for achromatism is $D=v_1f_1+v_2f_2$; if $v_1=v_2$ (e.g. if the lenses be made of the same glass), this reduces to $D=(f_1+f_2)/2$, known as the condition for oculars.

 If a constant of reproduction, for instance the focal length, be made equal for two colors, then it is not the same for other colors, if two different glasses are employed.
 For example, the condition for achromatism (4) for two thin lenses in contact is fulfilled in only one part of the spectrum, since $dn_2/dn_1$ varies within the spectrum.
 This fact was first ascertained by J. Fraunhofer, who defined the colors by means of the dark lines in the solar spectrum; and showed that the ratio of the dispersion of two glasses varied about 20% from the red to the violet (the variation for glass and water is about 50%).
 If, therefore, for two colors, a and b, $f_a=f_b=f$, then for a third color, c, the focal length is different; that is, if c lies between a and b, then $f_c<f$, and vice versa; these algebraic results follow from the fact that towards the red the dispersion of the positive crown glass preponderates, towards the violet that of the negative flint.
 These chromatic errors of systems, which are achromatic for two colors, are called the secondary spectrum, and depend upon the aperture and focal length in the same manner as the primary chromatic errors do.

-In fig. 6, taken from M. von Rohr's Theorie und Geschichte des photographischen Objectivs, the abscissae are focal lengths, and the ordinates wavelengths.
+In Figure 6, taken from M. von Rohr's Theorie und Geschichte des photographischen Objectivs, the abscissae are focal lengths, and the ordinates wavelengths.
 The Fraunhofer lines used are shown in adjacent table.